seth-shaw-unlv/claw-migrate-files-poc/README.md

 # Running

-Note: using drush with migrate_tools is optional, but the instructions assumes it is enabled
+Note: using drush with migrate_tools is optional, but the instructions assume it is installed.

-1. Copy the migrate_cdm and unlv_image directories to your modules directory
+1. Copy the data directory to your drupal web root (e.g. in my tests the drupal web root is `/var/www/drupalvm/drupal/web` and the data directory is `/var/www/drupalvm/drupal/web/data`).
-2. Copy the data directory to the directory containing your drupal root (drupal root and the data directory will be parallel.)
+2. Copy the migrate_cdm and unlv_image directories to your modules directory.
 3. Enable the modules.
-E.g. `drush en -y migrate_cdm`
+E.g. `drush en -y migrate_tools migrate_apollo`.
-4. Migrate the authorities.
-E.g. `drush mim tematres_agents`
+4. Run the migration.
+E.g. `drush mim --all`.
-5. Migrate the images.
-E.g. `drush mim --all` (Migrate will automatically skip any authorities in tematres_agents we already migrated.)
+5. See a wonderful list of the newly migrated images on your Drupal site's front page!